5 Things You Need to Know Before Starting a Business

 A business plan is a blueprint for your business and will ultimately help you determine the feasibility of your idea.
 Writing a business plan requires in-depth research to understand who and where your customers are, the financials and how to market and sell your product or service.

-One of the most important parts of the plan is identifying your competition, weaknesses and potential problems – these are things that every business has, but the purpose of a business plan is not to discourage you, but rather to help problem-solve and anticipate issues.
+One of the most important parts of the plan is identifying your competition, weaknesses and potential problems.
+These are things that every business has, and the purpose of a business plan is not to discourage you, but rather to help problem-solve and anticipate issues.

 The Legal Forms of Business in Tennessee

 There are four basic types: Sole Proprietorship, Partnership, LLC and Corporation.
-The TSBDC recommends professional legal and financial advice from a lawyer or CPA on which you should choose.
-A counselor at our Center can also help with this process, but ultimately the decision is yours and you should have all of the information before deciding.
+The TSBDC recommends consulting with a lawyer or CPA on the legal and tax implications of each.
+A counselor at our Center can also help with this process by providing more information about each entity type, but ultimately the decision is yours.
 Do your due diligence and research every option.
 As your business evolves and grows, it’s not uncommon to change to another formation, although the process can sometimes be lengthy or costly.

 You Will Have Business Taxes